Request For Proposals (RFPs):

 Model Business Associate Agreement (BAA)

 Notice: This BAA is intended only to aid covered entities and their local HIE business associates; its use is not required and it is not intended to serve as a substitute for legal advice.
-HIEs that opt to use this document should consult an attorney to ensure that they use this document in a way that makes it an enforceable BAA that meets applicable state, HIPAA, and HITECH requirements.
+Entities that opt to use this document should consult their own legal counsel.

 - The Authority Conflict of Interest Policy - August 2016